joshpeterson/summa/book/first_part/treatise_on_the_one_god/the_infinity_of_god/prologue.md

 (2) Whether anything besides Him is infinite in essence?
 (3) Whether anything can be infinitude in magnitude?
 (4) Whether an infinite multitude can exist?

-* Whether God Is Infinite?
-* Whether Anything But God Can Be Essentially Infinite?
-* Whether An Actually Infinite Magnitude Can Exist?
-* Whether An Infinite Multitude Can Exist?